Skip to main content

 Should I invest or overpay my student loan?

-One of the most common financial questions for UK graduates.
+Whether to invest or overpay your student loan is one of the most common financial questions for UK graduates.
 The answer depends heavily on which loan plan you have, your salary, and whether your loan is on course to be written off.

 Not financial advice